 AMM Linking with CRRs

 When combining rooms with Conference Room Routers, the AMMs need to function independently when the rooms are divided, and function as a single AMM when the rooms are combined.
-To accomplish this, all AMMs need to be placed in Slave mode.
+To accomplish this, all AMMs need to be placed in CRR mode.
 The Chain output is the control signal that represents the average signal level of all channels in the AMM, and the Sum input is the signal the AMM compares to each channel to determine the amount of gain to be applied to each channel.
 The Chain output of each AMM needs to be connected to the AMM Chain input on the CRR and the AMM Sum output of the CRR needs to be connected to the Sum input of the AMM.